 Getting a Mexican SIM Card Once You Arrive in Mexico

 If you aren’t in a rush to get a SIM card until you arrive in the country (or you’re already here), then the best place to grab a cheap SIM card is either Oxxo or 7-11.
-Oxxo is basically the exact same as 7-11, it’s just the Mexican-owned version.
+Oxxo is basically the exact same as 7-11, it’s just the Mexican-owned version (well technically it’s owned by Coca-Cola Mexico).
 You can find exactly the same things in both – beer, snacks, soda, ramen noodles, etc.

 Simply go into your nearest Oxxo or 7-11 and ask for a Telcel chip (not a SIM, they call it a chip in most places in Mexico).
 You may have to specify.

-If you are arriving in the country at the Mexico City airport, you can actually go straight to the Telcel shop which is located on the first floor of Terminal 1.
+If you are arriving in the country at the Mexico City airport, you can actually go straight to the Telcel shop which is located on the second floor (or first floor if you class the bottom floor as ground) of Terminal 1.
 It’s located up the escalator between the domestic and international area.
 If you can’t find it, just ask someone.
-Here they’ll set it all up for you and ask you what sort of top-up you want.
+If you go there, they will set it all up for you and ask you what sort of top-up you want.
 They may ask for your ID to set it up, which they don’t do if you purchase it in Oxxo or 7-11.

 Make sure wherever you buy it, that the card has been activated.
 You’ll struggle to activate the Mexican SIM card on your own if you don’t speak much Spanish.